VarelaBioinfo/VarelaBioinfo.github.io/_posts/2021-03-13-vim-is-your-friend.md

 ---
-title: "VIM is your friend, you just need to get to know him."
+title: "VIM is your friend, you just need to get to know it."

 image:
   path: /assets/images/vim-is-your-close-friend400x200.png